tenth10th/instapoker/README.md

 To see the current email, which will include more information about the work your Boss wants done.

-Once you've gotten the initial test(s) passing, you can progress to the next level, by using the special `--level` option: You will default to level 0, which only tests basic API behavior.
+Once you've gotten the initial test (and your own unit tests, if any) passing, you can progress to the next level, by using the special `--level` option: You will default to level 0, which only tests basic API behavior and runs any unit tests you've added.

 This will activate new tests, and also a new email from the Boss, which you can check by adding the `--email` option as well: